PayDock/e-commerce-powerboard-commercetools-npm/README.md

 }
  ```

-If status pending 'no', we use text
+If the status is pending 'no', the following text displays:

 ```json
 {